-4) Please include name of route, grade, names of climbers and name of person to be credited with the photo.
+4) You must include name of route, grade, names of climbers (where known) and name of person to be credited with the photo.
 We also require your address and phone no. or email address.

 5) We prefer digital photos to be submitted on a CD as some email providers may reduce the file size of your image.
 However we will accept emailed images if necessary.

 Digital photos burned onto a disc and posted.

 1) Please be selective with the photos you send.
 A maximum of about 40 images is usually enough.

 2) Please, if possible, include a printout (any size/any quality/several on a sheet) of your photos.
 This makes our work a lot easier.

 3) You must write the name of the route(s), grade, names of climbers (where known) and name of person to be credited with the photo(s) on the printout.

 4) Unfortunately CDs and printouts cannot be returned.

 1) It is important that you email the original unadjusted files exactly as downloaded from the camera.
 These will normally be between 2MB and about 6MB each.
 If it is less than 1MB it will not be usable.

 2) Please email photos one at a time. ie. each photo attached to a separate message.
 Your email must not exceed 10MB.